devAlq/try-with-resource/README.md

 **Implementation**

-Using the provided `data.txt` file, do the following steps.
+Using the provided `data.txt` file, and `try with resource` to do the following steps.
 1. Create an instance of `FileReader`, and pass it as a resource object.
 2. Use the `BufferedReader` class to read `data.txt` file content.
 3. Print the content of `data.txt` file.